-A question we often get asked is whether it is possible for a Digital Nomad to pay no tax anywhere?
+A question we often get asked is whether it is possible to be Digital Nomad tax free anywhere?

-The assumption that a lot of Digital Nomads, International Entrepreneurs, Global Freelancers and Remote Workers make is that if they leave their home country, keep constantly moving and don’t spend enough time to qualify for tax residency in any country they visit, they must be legally free from paying any taxes.
+The assumption that a lot of digital nomads make is that if they leave their home country, keep constantly moving and don’t spend enough time to qualify for tax residency in any country they visit, they must be legally free from paying any taxes.

 Whether you need to pay tax or not depends on a couple of crucial factors: